 Many industry standards and end-user specifications require that the pump performance head curve continuously rise from the rated condition point (or BEP) as the flow is simultaneously reduced to zero.
 These are referred to as "stable curves."
 It is common to state the minimum acceptable increase, which is usually 8 percent for a single pump and 10 percent for pumps in parallel operation.
 To put it another way, the curve has a negative slope as it moves to the right from the zero flow shutoff point to the rated condition point, which should be in the best operating range for the pump.

-In many cases, a continuously rising curve is a good decision, but it is not always required.
+In many cases, a continuously rising pump curve is a good decision, but it is not always required.

 A centrifugal pump is a simple machine and will operate on its performance curve at the intersection of the system resistance curve, if it is possible for the pump to operate at that junction.
 The intersection of system curve and pump curve may not match the manufacturer's published curve for several reasons, including worn or incorrectly set clearances, a liquid with viscous properties (fluids other than water), or a different speed or diameter.
 Another reason may be that the system resistance curve was not correctly calculated.